Trump appears to mock teen climate activist Greta Thunberg in tweet

 Breaking News Emails

-Hours after Greta Thunberg gave an emotional speech at the United Nations Climate Action Summit, President Donald Trump appeared to mock the young environmental activist in a tweet.
+Hours after young environmental activist Greta Thunberg gave an emotional speech at the United Nations, President Donald Trump appeared to mock her on Twitter.
+Not to be outdone, Thunberg later quietly took a swipe of her own at him.

 “She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!”
-Trump wrote late Monday, retweeting a video of the teen speaking.
+Trump wrote late Monday, retweeting a video of the teen giving an impassioned plea at the United Nations Climate Action Summit.

+Thunberg did not respond directly to Trump.
+But several hours later, she updated her Twitter bio to mimic his tweet.

+"A very happy young girl looking forward to a bright and wonderful future," her bio read, an update from her previous description, which said "16 year old climate activist with Asperger's.
+Join the global climate strikes on Sept 20-27th! #FridaysForFuture."

 In her speech, a tearful and sometimes trembling Thunberg accused world leaders of stealing her dreams and her childhood with their inaction on climate change — a cause she has championed and turned into a global movement through the Fridays for Future school strikes she launched.